stacksantos/whack-a-mole/README.md

 # Make a Whack-a-mole game with JavaScript! #

-I created this readme as a way for *me* to explain to *myself* the methodology in creating and using `Javascript` functions when creating apps.
-I am still new to this language and learn easier while *doing* instead of just **reading**.
+I created this readme as a way to help to explain the methodology in creating and using `Javascript` functions when creating apps.
 I hope whoever reads this gains as much knowledge as I have from creating it.

  ----